rabbitfighter81/joshuamichaelwaggoner/README.md

 Since this is a multi language `i18n` app, it has to be built for each locale at some point.

-* Build a non AOT version for `en` locale exclusively: execute `npm run build`.
+* Build a non AOT version for `en` locale exclusively: execute `yarn run build`.

-* Build an AOT version of any language alone: execute `npm run build-locale:<locale>`, i.e. `npm run build-locale:de` for German
+* Build an AOT version of any language alone: execute `yarn run build-locale:<locale>`, i.e. `npm run build-locale:de` for German

-* Build an AOT version for all locales: execute `npm run build-locale`
+* Build an AOT version for all locales: execute `yarn run build-locale`

 * If you have a bash environment, to install an AOT version all locales you can optionally run the script `npm run locale-postbuild` and it will fire off the `locale-postbuild.sh` script in the `root` directory of the app.